-The Plan was in "critical and declining" status in the Plan Year ending December 31, 2015 because the following conditions were present in the Actuarial Certification of Plan Status as of January 1, 2015:
+The Plan was in "critical and declining" status in the Plan Year ending December 31, 2016 because the following conditions were present in the Actuarial Certification of Plan Status as of January 1, 2016:

-- A funding deficiency was projected within ten years from January 1, 2015 - The Plan was in critical status in the plan year beginning January 1, 2014 - The ratio of inactives to actives is at least 2 to 1 - Insolvency is projected within 20 years
+- A funding deficiency was projected within ten years from January 1, 2016 - The Plan was in critical status in the plan year beginning January 1, 2015 - The ratio of inactives to actives is at least 2 to 1 - Insolvency is projected within 20 years

-The Plan is projected to be insolvent in the 2030 Plan Year.
-This is based on a specific set of assumptions, which may or may not prove true in future years between now and 2030.
+The Plan is projected to be insolvent in the 2029 Plan Year.
+This is based on a specific set of assumptions, which may or may not prove true in future years between now and 2029.
 Such an insolvency may result in benefit reductions.
 In an effort to improve the Plan's funding situation, the trustees adopted a rehabilitation plan in November of 2012.
-The rehabilitation plan was reviewed by the Trustees in December 2013, 2014 and 2015, and has been updated most recently effective June 1, 2016.
-(A separate notice about the updated rehabilitation plan is enclosed with this mailing.)
+The rehabilitation plan was reviewed by the Trustees in December 2013, 2014, 2015 and 2016, and has been updated most recently effective June 1, 2016.
 The rehabilitation plan describes the actions to be taken by the Plan's Trustees, and the benefit and contribution changes to be bargained by the bargaining parties, to improve the funded status of the Plan.
 You may obtain a copy of the Plan's rehabilitation plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the plan administrator.

-The Plan remains in critical and declining status for the plan year ending December 31, 2016.
+The Plan remains in critical and declining status for the plan year ending December 31, 2017.
 A separate notification of that status is enclosed.